Unitary Subgroup Testing: Traces of Pauli and Clifford Operators are Discrete

 We show that for any prime $q$, the trace of a $q$-ary Clifford unitary must be a power of $\sqrt{q}$, or $0$. \begin{theorem}[\textit{Cliffords have Discrete Trace}] For a Clifford unitary $C$ over $n$ qudits, it holds that $\abs{\tr(C)}$ (and thus also $\abs{\ntr(C)}$) are either $0$ or a power of $\sqrt{q}$. \end{theorem}

-The following is an immediate corollary of the above, combined with Lemma~\ref{lem:trid}. \begin{corollary} Let $C \in \cI \cC$, i.e.,\ $C$ is equivalent to a Clifford operator up to a global phase.
+The following is an immediate corollary of Theorem~\ref{thm:cliffordtraceoddq}, combined with Lemma~\ref{lem:trid}. \begin{corollary} Let $C \in \cI \cC$, i.e.,\ $C$ is equivalent to a Clifford operator up to a global phase.
 Then $\abs{\ntr(C)} = 1$ if and only if $C \in \cI$, and $\abs{\ntr(C)} \le 1/\sqrt{q}$, otherwise. \end{corollary}

+To prove Theorem~\ref{thm:cliffordtraceoddq}, we use certain results on quadratic exponential sums and argue the desired claims using modular arithmetic.
+We analyze the case of $q=2$ separately from that of $q$ being an odd prime.
+The proof is a novel contribution of this work.
+However, it is independent of the results in the following sections and also somewhat lengthy, we include it in Appendix~\ref{apx:traces}.